lcphill/Parking-docs/Networking-Terms-Glossary.md

          - From that ingress routing operation, traffic is the routed via the L3 VPN tunnel
          - Post receiving and de-encapsulation on the egress VTEP, the packet is first routed EVPN-Hybrid-IRB-Mode1 and then bridged to the destination end point.
 - IS-IS: intermediate-system-to-intermediate-system
+- ISSU (In-Service-Software-Upgrade)
+   - Also see MLAG (as ISSU is mechanically coupled to MLAG)
 - L2LS (layer-2 leaf/spine)
    - two spine switches are paired as an MLAG domain (presented as one switch, of course)
    - all links used for forwarding